3 Travel Nurse Housing Options

 - Is parking provided?
 Is there a fee?
 Will the company cover?

-- Time frame for move-in and move-out.
+- The time frame for move-in and move-out.
 Most companies will give you a day or two on both ends of the contract.

 - Contact information for housing.